-For the twelve months ended June 30, 2017, 2016, and 2015, share-based compensation expense totaled \$1.3 million, \$2.4 million, and \$1.2 million respectively.
+For the twelve months ended June 30, 2018, 2017, and 2016, share-based compensation expense totaled \$1.0 million, \$1.3 million, and \$2.4 million respectively.
 These amounts have been included in the Consolidated Statements of Comprehensive Income within selling, general and administrative expenses.
-During the twelve months ended June 30, 2017, 2016, and 2015, we recognized related tax benefits associated with our share-based compensation arrangements totaling \$0.5 million, \$0.8 million and \$0.5 million, respectively (before valuation allowances).
-Such amounts have been included in the Consolidated Statements of Comprehensive Income within income tax expense.
+During the twelve months ended June 30, 2018, 2017, and 2016, we recognized related tax benefits associated with our share-based compensation arrangements totaling \$0.5 million, \$0.5 million and \$0.8 million, respectively (before valuation allowances).
+Such amounts have been included in the Consolidated

+Statements of Comprehensive Income within income tax expense.

-At June 30, 2017, we had 1,263,530 shares of common stock available for future issuance pursuant to the 1992 Stock Option Plan (the "Plan").
+At June 30, 2018, we had 1,447,639 shares of common stock available for future issuance pursuant to the 1992 Stock Option Plan (the "Plan").
 The maximum number of shares of common stock reserved for issuance under the Plan is 6,487,867 shares.
 The Plan provides for the grant of non-compensatory stock options to eligible employees and non-employee directors.
 Stock options under the Plan are non-qualified under section 422 of the Internal Revenue Code and allow for the purchase of shares of our common stock.
 The Plan also provides for the issuance of stock appreciation rights ("SARs") on issued options, however no SARs have been issued to date.
 The awarding of such options is determined by the Compensation Committee of the Board of Directors after consideration of recommendations proposed by the Chief Executive Officer.
 Options are generally granted with an exercise price equal to the market price of our common stock at the date of grant, vest ratably over a specified service period, and have a contractual term of 10 years.
 Equity awards can also include performance vesting conditions.
 Company policy further requires an additional one year holding period beyond the service vest date for certain executives.
-Beginning January 31, 2014, grants to employees included both company performance and service vesting conditions (as further described below).
-Grants to independent directors had a 3-year service vest condition.
+Beginning January 31, 2014, grants to employees include both company performance and service vesting conditions (as further described below).
+Grants to independent directors have a 3-year service vesting condition.
 Following is a description of grants made under the Plan.